 - 10.1 The purpose of a press release is to make the media aware of a potential story, to provide important public information or to explain the Council's position on a particular issue.
-It is the responsibility of all Officers and members to look for opportunities where the issuing of a press release may be beneficia but adherence to 10.2 is essential. - 10.2 Any Officer or Member may draft a press release however they must be approved by the Town Clerk in order to ensure that the principles outlined in the Code are adhered to, that there is consistency of style across the Council and that the use of the press release can be monitored, recorded and reported to the Executive Committee or Full Council prior to the Annual Town Meeting or Annual Council Meeting (whichever is best) - 10.3 Official Council releases will follow a corporate style appropriate for the media being targeted and a central record will be maintained. - 10.4 All releases will accurately reflect the corporate view of the Council, contain relevant facts and may include an approved quotation from an appropriate councillor. - 10.5 Releases will not promote the views of specific political groups, publicise the activities of individual councillors, identify a member's political party or persuade the general public to hold a particular view. - 10.6 All official Council releases will be placed on the Council's website.
+It is the responsibility of all Officers and members to look for opportunities where the issuing of a press release may be beneficial. - 10.2 Any Officer or Member may draft a press release however they must be approved by the Town Clerk in order to ensure that the principles outlined in the Code are adhered to, that there is consistency of style across the Council and that the use of the press release can be monitored. - 10.3 Official Council releases will follow a corporate style appropriate for the media being targeted and a central record will be maintained. - 10.4 All releases will accurately reflect the corporate view of the Council, contain relevant facts and may include an approved quotation from an appropriate councillor. - 10.5 Releases will not promote the views of specific political groups, publicise the activities of individual councillors, identify a member's political party or persuade the general public to hold a particular view. - 10.6 All official Council releases will be placed on the Council's website.